morimekta/providence/src/site/markdown/index.md

   implementation.
 * `java.exception.class` Which exception class to inherit from.
 This must be the full class path of an exception.
 Note that whether it is an exception is not checked in the generator, it is plainly trusted as the exception class.
+* `java.service.methods.throws` Which replaces the declared exceptions with the given exception class on the **service interface only**.
+Also note that:

+    - The property is **not** inherited, and only applies to the methods declared on the service with the annotation.
+    - All the declared exceptions **must** extend the given exception.
+    - The exception class **must** be available at compile time, and have a constructor that takes the message string only.
+    - Any exception that not declared, including those that extend the base exception class will be handled as an application level failure, throwing `PApplicationException`.
+    - The client will still only throw the declared exceptions (and `IOException`).

 #### Circular containment